Yuan-Meng/personal_website_2.0/content/posts/seq_user_modeling/index.md

 Due to training and serving challenges, Alibaba opted for hard search in SIM.
 However, it is slightly jarring to plug offline-generated top $k$ items into an online CTR model.
 For instance, the pre-built index can become outdated, leading to model degradation.
 The follow-up End-to-End Target Attention ([ETA, 2021](https://arxiv.org/pdf/2108.04468)) paper used a clever trick to accelerate MISP, enabling end-to-end GSU and ESU in online serving.

-{{< figure src="https://www.dropbox.com/scl/fi/mzupzfwvu7s7o1ea187k7/Screenshot-2024-11-16-at-12.33.00-PM.png?rlkey=1t8nbpnm5x62cvn650rtuzffd&st=7628vptt&raw=1" caption="ETA hashes embeddings into binary vectors, reducing each $O(d)$ dot product operation into a $O(1)$ Hamming distance computation, accelerating top-$k$ retrieval, which allows for end-to-end online serving of GSU + ESU." width="1800">}}
+{{< figure src="https://www.dropbox.com/scl/fi/mzupzfwvu7s7o1ea187k7/Screenshot-2024-11-16-at-12.33.00-PM.png?rlkey=1t8nbpnm5x62cvn650rtuzffd&st=7628vptt&raw=1" caption="ETA hashes embeddings into binary vectors, reducing each $O(d)$ dot product operation into an $O(1)$ Hamming distance computation, accelerating top-$k$ retrieval, which allows for end-to-end online serving of GSU + ESU." width="1800">}}

 The trick is to hash real-valued embeddings into binary vectors using [SimHash](https://en.wikipedia.org/wiki/SimHash), reducing vector similarity scoring from a dot product with time complexity $O(L \cdot B \cdot d)$, to a [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) {{< sidenote "calculation" >}}It takes $O(1)$ time to find differing bits between two binary numbers using bitwise XOR (`diffs = x ^ y`) and count 1's in the result (`bin(diffs).count('1')`).{{< /sidenote >}}with time complexity $O(L \cdot B)$.
 This speeds up top-$k$ retrieval, allowing efficient end-to-end GSU + ESU in both training and serving.